ICT381/ict381-lab-notes/LAB_3B.md

 ### Choosing what to find things by

-Every way of finding an element ties your test to something.
-Pick what you want to be tied to:

 | How you find it | Tied to | Breaks when |
 |---|---|---|
 | `.nth(3)` | position | the order changes |